top of page

 Silence is where we learn to listen, where we learn to see.
 Silence is where we hear something deeper than our chatter and feel something deeper than our words.
 The most essential things in life are things we cannot express, our relation to love, death our divinity.
 The unspoken.
 Silence is the resting place of everything essential.
 It is our natural state and the further we move away from silence the more we loose our humanity.

 Silence allows everybody to have equal platform and equal voice, because if nobody is talking, nobody is dominating.
 Silence is humility.
 It is a stance of not knowing, a place of letting go.
 Silence is accepting that it is okay not to fill the space.
-That is is good to just be.
+That is it is ok just be.
 It is a chance to step back from the pressure of having to try to shape or direct reality.
-We don’t have to control everything by keeping up the discourse or the argument or the entertainment.
+Control the conversation, We don’t have to control everything by keeping up the discourse or the argument or the entertainment.
 There is inherent goodness in letting go of the pressure to compete and perform.

 Mother Teresa wrote, we need to find God and he cannot be found in noise and restlessness.
 God is the friend of silence.
 See how nature - trees, flowers and the grass grow in silence.
 See how the stars, the moon and the sun, how they move in silence.
 We need silence to be able to touch souls.